AgatheSenellart/MultiVae/paper/paper.md

 Models that have a multistage training [50, 40] benefit from their dedicated trainer that makes them as straightforward to use as other models.
 Partially observed datasets can be conveniently handled using the `IncompleteDataset` class that contains masks informing on missing or corrupted modalities in each sample.
+For Data Augmentation purposes the module `multivae.samplers` regroups different ways generating fully synthetic data.
 Finally, the MultiVae library also integrates an evaluation pipeline for all models with common metrics such as likelihoods, coherences, FID scores [18] and visualizations.
 ![Code structure](code_structure.png){width=80%}